Egypt expects IMF loan agreement in two weeks

 "We are considering starting to increase salaries and decrease subsidies until we manage to completely eliminate subsidies in three to five years," Kamal said in an interview with state-run Al-Ahram newspaper.

-Just before the visit, the government announced an increase in the price of subsidised cooking gas.
-But it has postponed plans to ration subsidised fuel using smart cards until July 1 and some reports say that date may be pushed back further.
+Just before the visit, the government announced an increase in the price of subsidized cooking gas.
+But it has postponed plans to ration subsidized fuel using smart cards until July 1 and some reports say that date may be pushed back further.

 The Egyptian pound has lost nearly one-tenth of its value against the dollar on the official market this year and has fallen more sharply on the black market in the last few days due to dwindling supplies of the U.S. currency.